 Despite winning my first year, the second time around, I stressed to my team that we now had the odds stacked against us and would have to work even harder and give a flawless pitch in order to win.
 This relentless pursuit, not of perfection per se, but of truly wanting to excel and do our best in every possible circumstance is what stood out most to me about the entire process.

 What courses have been most influential during your time at McIntire, and how do you imagine they might help you going forward?

-I can truly say that every class I’ve taken has been extremely worthwhile, from ICE teaching me my foundations and the importance of teamwork to higher-level courses in which I took a deep dive into the subjects that interested me most.
+I can truly say that every class I’ve taken has been extremely worthwhile, from the Integrated Core Experience teaching me my foundations and the importance of teamwork to higher-level courses in which I took a deep dive into the subjects that interested me most.
 One class that really stood out to me was Professor Lucien Bass’s “Negotiating for Value” class.
 Being a woman in a mostly male-dominated field, I think the skills I learned in his class on negotiating effectively in any scenario will be invaluable.

 In my “Entrepreneurship” class, Professor Eric Martin drilled into us that success requires you to dive in—even if you don’t have your idea 100% ironed out.
 After all, taking your product to market is the best way to learn and move forward, as so many entrepreneurs get stuck on perfection, endlessly testing and researching their idea instead of taking a product to the customer and letting the item speak for itself.